John Green: The Anthropocene Reviewed

 In January 2018, Green launched The Anthropocene Reviewed, a solo podcast where he reviews different facets of the Anthropocene, the epoch that includes significant human impact on the environment, on a five-star scale.
-This can include completely artificial products like Diet Dr. Pepper, natural species that have had their fates altered by human influence like the Canada goose, or phenomena that only influence humanity such as Halley's Comet.
+This can include completely artificial products like Diet Dr. Pepper, natural species that have had their fates altered by human influence like the Canada goose, or phenomena that influence only humanity such as Halley's Comet.
 Episodes typically contained Green reviewing two topics, accompanied by stories on how they have impacted his life.
 At the end of 2018, the Green brothers partnered with WNYC Studios to bring all of their podcasts, including The Anthropocene Reviewed, to the distributor.

 Green adapted the essays into a book, The Anthropocene Reviewed: Essays on a Human-Centered Planet, which was published by Dutton Penguin on May 18, 2021.
 The book was Green's first nonfiction book and sixth solo publication.
 The book received positive reviews and debuted at number one on The New York Times Best Seller list.

 The book featured revised versions of many of the essays from the podcast, as well as new original essays, ordered chronologically through Green's life to give the book the approximate structure of a memoir.
 Green wrote about living through the COVID-19 pandemic in many of the essays.
 As he had done with many of his previous books, Green signed all 250,000 tip-in sheets of the first printing for the United States and Canada.
 He wrote a review of the experience on the final signed page.
 This review was later revised and expanded on for an episode of the podcast released on the same day as the book.
 Green subsequently ended the podcast in August 2021 after 36 episodes.

 In May 2021, Green hosted a virtual book tour for The Anthropocene Reviewed, with guests Clint Smith, Latif Nasser, Sarah Urist Green, Hank Green, and Ashley C. Ford making appearances at the various shows.
 In April 2022, The Anthropocene Reviewed was chosen to be the 2022 common read at the University of Mississippi.
 Green gave a keynote address at the university's annual fall convocation.